dcelectr/Serial_LCD_Driver_2/README.md

 The LED (D1) and R2 are optional.
 You can populate for diagnostics (test the hardware), or connect a panel LED with wires to the Serial_LCD_Driver_2.
 It is recommended to use a resistance value for R2 no lower than 470 Ohms (preferably use 1K with high efficiency LEDs).
 The Q1 is used to provide current for the LCD back-light, so that the 74HC595 does not bear the burden to provide the required back-light current (some LCD back-lights draw as much as 200mA).
 The R1 can be adjusted (1K to 10K) to achieve Q1 saturation for or reduce the current to a desired brightness.
-This design has been built and tested with the code provided in this repository.
+This design has been built and tested with the code provided in the Serial_LCD_Driver repository.
 It works!